proxystore/proxystore/docs/guides/endpoints.rst

    endpoints.

-In distributed systems, proxies created from an :any:`EndpointStore <proxystore.store.endpoint.EndpointStore>` can be used to facilitate simple and fast data communication.
+In distributed systems, proxies created from an :class:`EndpointStore <proxystore.store.endpoint.EndpointStore>` can be used to facilitate simple and fast data communication.
 The flow of data and their associated proxies are shown in **Fig. 2**.